 True, but this ignores the reality of a system skewed by campaign funding and the lobbying of vested interests; the reason the major parties are out of step with the electorate.
 Calling for a plebiscite should highlight this corruption of our democracy.

 “Before covid, Australia’s population was growing fast.
-After covid, do you think we should return to a much slow pace?”
+After covid, do you think we should return to a much slower pace?”

 Only the government of the day can realistically call a plebiscite.
 The wording would be it’s choice.
 When the time is right for a government to seek a mandate to abandon Big Australia, it’ll be time for a plebiscite.